Preetam007/priceTicker/README.md

 * Run `$ npm install` to install required dependencies.
 * Run `$ npm start` or `pm2 start server.js` to start the web service

+## Contributing
+* Fork it!
+* Create your feature branch: git checkout -b my-new-feature
+* Commit your changes: git commit -am 'Add some feature'
+* Push to the branch: git push origin my-new-feature
+* Submit a pull request :D

 ## TODO
 - dynamic notification (when price is higher and lower than etc)